Community Infrastructure Levy (CIL)

 The Community Infrastructure Levy (CIL) is a charge on most types of new developments over a certain size.
 This can help to pay for local infrastructure projects that are needed to support new developments, such as schools, health services, leisure, open spaces and transport improvements.

-A Preliminary Draft Charging Schedule (PDCS) has undergone an initial consultation between 11 January 2018 and 22 February 2018.
-The representations received and the council's response will be made available soon.
-At least one further consultation (dates to be confirmed) will be held prior to examination and adoption.
+A Preliminary Draft Charging Schedule (PDCS) underwent an initial consultation between 11 January 2018 and 22 February 2018.
+The representations received and the council's responses can be viewed below:

-The documents to which this consultation relates can be found below:
+The documents to which this consultation relates is as follows:

 These documents are also available to view at: